Barger, Varsho and Kirk lead homer barrage as Blue Jays rout Dodgers 11-4 in World Series opener

 Fans angry that Ohtani spurned the Blue Jays to sign a $700 million contract with the Dodgers in December 2023 chanted: “We don't need you!” when he came to the plate in the ninth.

-Game 2 in the best-of-seven series is at Rogers Centre on Saturday night.
+Game 1 winners have won 23 of the last 27 titles.
+Game 2 in the best-of-seven series is Saturday night at Rogers Centre.

-“They bring it every night,” Clement said, referring to Blue Jays fans.
-“The last few months, honestly, they’ve been selling this place out and giving us a ton of energy.
-We’re lucky to have these fans.”

 Playing after a one-week layoff following its National League Championship Series sweep, Los Angeles took a 2-0 lead against 22-year-old rookie Trey Yesavage on RBI singles by Kiké Hernández in the second and Will Smith in the third.